 However, make sure you don’t take risks.
 Swamped emergency rooms, dead traffic lights, or fallen trees can delay emergency care and leave you with a severe injury.
 More than other times, think before you act during a blackout.

 Dealing with a blackout can be a piece of cake if you are well prepared with equipment and knowledge.
-The main thing to do is to stay calm and make sure your family keeps all resources in check.
+The main thing to do is stay calm and ensure your family keeps all resources in check.
 Protect anything likely damaged by a possible power surge and make sure your supplies last.